noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 # docker

 - my (2023) docker cheatsheet
+- TODO:
-- TODO: finish copying stuff from the old docker cheatsheet
+  - finish copying stuff from the old docker cheatsheet
+  - redo the buildkit notes, doesnt look like we finished and surely dont remember them
+    - might also be in one of the other 100000 dockerfiles

 ## links